Faculty of Humanities

 Comprehensive study of European culture through the two pillars of cultural studies and foreign language learning

-By taking a wide variety of classes in subjects such as literature, history, art, and lifestyle and culture, as well as taking advantage of on-site training and studying abroad, students will hone their abilities to become international citizens.
+With a focus on France and Germany, students will study the culture and phenomena of the European world, including language, literature, history, thought, art, lifestyle and culture, and modern society.
+By taking advantage of on-site training and studying abroad, students will hone their knowledge to become international citizens.

 Department of Japanese and East-Asian Studies